sagarsdevaraddi/adgenie-ai/README.md

-# 🚀 AdGenie AI – Phase 1
+# 🚀 AdGenie AI – Phase 3 Completed

-AdGenie AI is a free SaaS project that helps marketers and businesses generate AI-powered ad content and conduct market research from internet data.
-This is **Phase 1** of the project, which features a futuristic 3D interactive landing page built with modern frontend technologies.
+AdGenie AI is a free SaaS platform that empowers marketers and businesses to generate high-converting ad content and conduct market research using AI — powered entirely by free tools and APIs.

+✅ This is **Phase 3** – Fully Functional Auth, DB, Dashboard, Deployment!

 ---